ayubtofik/ETS0186_15/phyton/README.md

    - The detach() method is often used to detach a stream from its underlying buffer.
 # **15. fileno()**
-   - This function returns the file descriptor for a file object, which is an integer handle used to identify an open file in low-level I/O operations. logical operators
+   - This function returns the file descriptor for a file object, which is an integer handle used to identify an open file in low-level I/O operations.
+# **16. isatty()**
+   - checks whether a file descriptor is open and connected to a terminal (TTY).
+It returns True if the file is connected to a terminal; otherwise, it returns False.
+# **17. read()**
+   - reads data from the file.
+If the size argument is specified, it reads up to that many bytes.
+If no size is specified or if it is set to -1, it reads until EOF (end of file).
+# **18. readable()**
+   - checks if the file object can be read from.
+It returns True if the file is readable; otherwise, it returns False.

+logical operators
 # **1. and Operator**
    - The and operator returns True if both operands are true.and Returns True if both statements are true.